yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/back-up-restore-universes/schedule-data-backups/ycql.md

 ## Create a scheduled backup policy

-Before scheduling a backup of your universe YSQL data, create a policy, as follows:
+Before scheduling a backup of your universe YCQL data, create a policy, as follows:

 - Navigate to **Universes**.
 - Select the name of the universe for which you want to schedule backups.